-The transfer saw the pair reunited after Silva brought the attacker to England 12 months previously when Hornets boss.
+When he joined Everton, Richarlison reunited with then manager Marco Silva, who brought the attacker to England 12 months previously when Hornets boss.

-He continued to shine in a Blue shirt and won his first senior Brazil call-up in September.
-The explosive forward netted twice on his full debut for the five-times world champions as they beat El Salvador 5-0 in Washington DC and he has remained a regular in boss Tite's squads.
+His first senior Brazil call-up arrived five weeks after coming to Everton.
+The explosive forward netted twice on his full debut for the five-times world champions as they beat El Salvador 5-0 in Washington DC and has remained a regular in boss Tite's squads.

 Richarlison launched his professional career with America Mineiro as an 18-year-old in 2015 and hit the ground running.